hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 Write some [Sentinel policies for TFE][defining_policies], and commit them to your repo as `.sentinel` files.
 If you're already enforcing Sentinel policies in TFE, copy them into the new repo.

-### A Meta-Policy to Protect the Policies Workspace

-The workspace that manages your Sentinel policies will be using [the `tfe` provider][tfe_provider] with very elevated permissions, which means it can change any of your organization's settings if the Terraform configuration dictates.

-You can make this less likely by using Sentinel to restrict which resources the workspace can manage.
-The example repo includes [a Sentinel policy to forbid the other `tfe` resources](https://github.com/hashicorp/tfe-policies-example/blob/master/tfe_policies_only.sentinel), so that the policies workspace can only manage policies and policy sets.
+-> **Note:** Since your Terraform configuration for policies will be using [the `tfe` provider][tfe_provider] with very elevated permissions, you might want to use a Sentinel policy to restrict which `tfe` resources the workspace can manage.
+The example policy repo [includes a policy](https://github.com/hashicorp/tfe-policies-example/blob/master/tfe_policies_only.sentinel) that only allows `tfe_sentinel_policy` and `tfe_policy_set` resources in the policy workspace.

-This doesn't protect the repo from untrusted users; an attacker able to write to the Terraform configuration could also change the policy to allow their changes.
-However, it's an efficient way to keep trusted users from misusing the policies workspace by accident or by misunderstanding.

 ## Terraform Configuration

--> **Example:** The example policy repo includes a [complete Terraform configuration for policies](https://github.com/hashicorp/tfe-policies-example/blob/master/main.tf).

 Next, write a Terraform configuration to manage your policies and policy sets in TFE using [the `tfe` provider][tfe_provider].

+-> **Example:** The example policy repo includes a [complete Terraform configuration for policies](https://github.com/hashicorp/tfe-policies-example/blob/master/main.tf), with comments for clarity.
+If you prefer to read the Terraform code without a guided walkthrough, you can [skip to the next section][inpage_workspace].

 ### Define Variables for Accessing TFE